Ex-All Black Bridge Scores But Loses On Montpellier Bow - UrduPoint

 Ex-Ireland centre Stuart Olding, in his fifth season with Brive, left the field on a stretcher and was transported to hospital with an upper body injury, which caused a quarter of an hour delay.

-Later, La Rochelle head to Stade Francais seven days out from starting the defence of their Champions Cup title when they play Northampton Saints next weekend.
+La Rochelle lost 27-14 at Stade Francais seven days out from starting the defence of their Champions Cup title when they play Northampton Saints next weekend.

 On Sunday, last season's runners-up Castres play Pau while Wales fly-half Dan Biggar is unable to make his Toulon debut against Racing 92 after only arriving on the south coast on Monday.